Criminal Background Checks

 How do I request a protective services background check?

-There are two separate forms for use in obtaining a protective services background check.
+There are four (4) separate forms for use in obtaining a protective services background check.
 These forms are for official agency use only.
 Any other use would be considered fraudulent.

-All forms must be completed in BLUE INK.
 Incomplete forms will be returned to the agency that submitted them.
-The completed form should be signed, dated and returned to the employing
+The completed form should be signed, dated and returned to the employing agency/provider.

 Click here for the protective services background check forms.